mattberkowitz/autoclose-html/README.md

 Will automatically add closing tags when you complete the opening tag.

+# Installation

 Install using

 `apm install autoclose-html`

+# Usage

 Under normal circumstances ending tags will be inserted on the same line for inline elements and with `\n\t\n` in between for block elements.
 This is determined by attaching an element of the given type to the window and checking it's calculated `display` value.
 You can use Force Inline and Force Block preferences to override this.

-By Default works for HTML, HTML (Go), HTML (Rails), HTML (Angular), HTML (Mustache), HTML (Handlebars), HTML (Ruby - ERB), PHP
+By Default works for HTML, HTML (Go), HTML (Rails), HTML (Angular), HTML (Mustache), HTML (Handlebars), HTML (Ruby - ERB), HTML (Jinja Templates), Ember HTMLBars, JavaScript with JSX, PHP.
+If you feel like another grammar should be supported by default please submit a PR, you can always add

-0.7.0 Note: Removed the option to enable/disable auto closing.
-Just disable/remove the plugin to stop.
+# Bug Reports and Contributing

+If you find a bug, please feel free to file an issue.
+Please understand however that I have very little time to work on this anymore, so most feature requests will not be implemented.

+Better than an issue, however, would be to try and fix it yourself and submit a PR.

+If you are interested in helping maintain this library, please contact me.
+As I mentioned, I have very little time to devote to this anymore, so if someone has interest in helping to keep it maintained, I'm open to considering it.

 # Options

 ## Additional Grammar

-Comma delimited list of grammar names, other than defauts (see above), to apply this plugin to.
+Comma delimited list of grammar names, other than defaults (see above), to apply this plugin to.
 Use "*" to run for all grammars.

 ## Force Inline

 Elements in this comma delimited list will render their closing tags on the same line, even if they are block by default.
+You can set this to "*" to force all closing tags to render inline.

 ## Force Block

 Elements in this comma delimited list will render their closing tags after a tabbed line, even if they are inline by default.
-If for some reason you think you're being tricky and put an element in both Force Inline and Force Block, block will override inline.
+A value of "*" for Force Inline overrides all values in Force Block.

 ## Never Close